Sarah Wick, Ed.S.: CEO

 Christa Baatz

-Christa Baatz, a former classroom teacher, is not only a talented artist, but also a mother of 4, a wife and a friend.
+Christa Baatz, a classroom teacher, is not only a talented artist, but also a mother of 4, a wife and a friend.
 As an artist Christa specializes in watercolor, gouache, color pencils and digital art.
 She finds inspiration in capturing people’s favorite memories & moments through her art.
 She specializes in creating portraits of both people and animals (pets).
 Her work is on display in homes across the United States.
 Christa strives for her art to be a source of encouragement and joy to others.

 Emily Dorr, M.A.